sourcegraph/sourcegraph-public-snapshot/doc/admin/config/rate_limits.md

 # Configuring rate limits on Sourcegraph

-Sourcegraph has various mechanisms in place to ensure that communication with external services happen in a controlled and reliable manner.
+Sourcegraph has various [rate limiting](../external_service#rate-limits) mechanisms in place to ensure that communication with external services happen in a controlled and reliable manner.

 ## External rate limits